Friends of Mount Adams

 So far, we’ve held two highly successful, 1-day, science-based conferences for the general public, both at the Trout Lake School—an appropriately fine venue at the base of the mountain.
 Our first conference, with the theme, “Mount Adams in a Warming Climate,” was held on Nov.
 11, 2011 and attracted 180 people.
 For a summary and speakers’ abstracts, go here.
 Our second conference, on Nov.
 3, 2012, focused on “Flora and Fauna of Mount Adams”, and 150 were in attendance Read the 2012 speakers’ abstracts.
 A selection of the 2012 conference photos are shown on our gallery page.

-As a bonus, a Hood River bookseller and at least ten local agencies and environmental groups are planning on lining the halls with their tables, exhibiting publications and project/activity information pertaining to the Mt.
+As a bonus, about a dozen local agencies and environmental groups will line the hall with their tables, exhibiting publications and project/activity information pertaining to the Mt.
 Adams Wilderness and other local wildernesses.

 Refreshments are going to be available first thing in the morning and throughout the day, and a delicious, healthy box lunch will be served to those who register two weeks before the conference.

 TO DOWNLOAD A DETAILED FLYER AND REGISTER, CLICK here.
 Registration must be received by April 26, 2014 to be guaranteed a lunch.
 For conference program, click here.
 For speakers’ abstracts and bios, click here.